Dhruval-dotcom/Git_Practicals/README.md

 - Try to rebase feature branch with master branch

+# Steps
+- commiting 4 times in master branch
+- checking out to c2
+- creating feature branch
+- checking out to master
+- rebase feature it with main branch.

 ## Commands used

 To run practical, the following commands are used